First Nations-BC Wildlife Work

 A priority goal for First Nations participants of the Forum is to support movement towards long-term co-management and stewardship of wildlife and habitat in BC that is acknowledged and accepted as such by Indigenous governments and the Province of BC.

-The First Nations–BC Wildlife and Habitat Conservation Forum follows the process of Ethical Space where Indigenous and non-Indigenous technical experts collaboratively develop protocols enabling multiple knowledge systems to interact and co-produce solutions related to provincial initiatives, strategies and provincial policy and legislation.
+The First Nations–BC Wildlife and Habitat Conservation Forum follows the process of Ethical Space where Indigenous and non-Indigenous technical experts collaboratively develop protocols enabling multiple knowledge systems to interact and that participants can co-produce solutions related to provincial initiatives, strategies and provincial policy and legislation.
 This approach changes the narrative to include the perspectives and aspirations of First Nations technical experts with trust and mutual respect.It is important to note that the Forum’s work is purely advisory in nature and is not a substitute for the Province’s constitutional duties of consultation with all First Nations governments.

 The work of the Forum so far includes: